pingcap/docs-tidb-operator/en/pd-microservices.md.md

 - Currently, the TSO microservice does not support dynamic start and stop.
 After enabling or disabling the TSO microservice, you need to restart the PD cluster for the changes to take effect.
 - Only the TiDB component supports a direct connection to the TSO microservice through service discovery, while other components need to forward requests to the TSO microservice through PD to obtain timestamps.
-- Microservices are not compatible with the [Data Replication Auto Synchronous](https://docs.pingcap.com/tidb/stable/two-data-centers-in-one-city-deployment) feature.
+- Microservices are not compatible with the [Data Replication Auto Synchronous (DR Auto-Sync)](https://docs.pingcap.com/tidb/stable/two-data-centers-in-one-city-deployment) feature.
 - Microservices are not compatible with the TiDB system variable [`tidb_enable_tso_follower_proxy`](https://docs.pingcap.com/tidb/stable/system-variables#tidb_enable_tso_follower_proxy-new-in-v530).
-- Due to the potential presence of hibernate Regions in a cluster, during a primary and secondary switchover of the scheduling microservice, the cluster scheduling function of the cluster might be unavailable for up to five minutes to avoid redundant scheduling.
+- Due to the potential presence of hibernate Regions in a cluster, during a primary and secondary switchover of the scheduling microservice, the scheduling function of the cluster might be unavailable for up to five minutes to avoid redundant scheduling.

 ## Usage